minkcv/vm/README.md

 ### How do I build and run it?
 #### Linux:
-Install SDL1.2 if you don't already have it.
+Install SDL1.2 and libpng if you don't already have them.
 Systems with apt should try:

-    sudo apt install libsdl1.2-dev
+    sudo apt install libsdl1.2-dev libpng-dev

-To build and test the vm, run one of the included programs:
+To build and test the vm on linux, run one of the included programs:

     ./mars.sh
     ./pong.sh

-#### Other Operating Systems:
-No other operating systems are currently supported.
-You can wait for me to implement the vm for them or do it yourself.
-The point of the vm is that all programs can be ported to other platforms simply by reimplementing the vm.
+#### Windows (x86):
+See the releases section on github for a pre-built exe and pre-assembled games.
+I haven't built the assembler or sprite converter for windows.
+If you want to build for Windows then you will need the SDL1.2 dev files and the Platform Toolset v120 (from Visual Studio 2013).

 ### How do I make a program/game?
 1. Have some assembly programming knowledge (and some patience).